bjornmeansbear/lectureScripts/0202103132325-TheseGesturesAreUndoubtedlyUtopian.md

 Free software can allow for more creative waste to become creative food.
 And, WASTE = FOOD is a sustainable ideal.
 So, does that make free software more sustainable?

-The ecosystem for libre tools is more like a natural ecosystem: darwinian style evolution; variations due to minor differences of philosophy or habit or desire; a plurality of solutions…
+The ecosystem for libre tools is more like a natural ecosystem: evolution; variations due to minor differences of philosophy or habit or desire; a plurality of solutions…

-If the way our tools are built and subsequently evolve is more like nature; more like natural cycles/processes; does that allow those tools to fit into our lives, society, culture — whatever — in more "natural" ways? does it allow for more natural ways of using them? (natural meaning finding harmony with nature; being more "a part" of nature rather than "apart" from nature...
+If the way our tools are built and evolve is more like natural cycles/processes; does that allow those tools to fit into our lives, society, and culture in more "natural" ways? (natural meaning finding harmony with nature; being more "a part" of nature rather than "apart" from nature).

 Do the ideals of F/LOSS align better with the ideals of sustainability?